mandango/mandango-docs/mandango/indexes.rst

         ),
     );

-You can map indexes even in the embedded documents, the full mongo field name is built automatically::
+You can map indexes also in the embedded documents, the full mongo field name is built automatically::

     array(